- General Instructions

 Use Form 4136, Credit for Federal Tax Paid on Fuels, to claim a credit against your income tax for certain nontaxable uses (or sales) of fuel during the income tax year.
 Also, use Form 4136 if you are a producer claiming a credit for alcohol fuel mixtures or biodiesel mixtures.
 However, you can use Form 8849, Claim for Refund of Excise Taxes, to claim a periodic refund instead of waiting to claim an annual credit on Form 4136.

-Corporations (other than S corporations) can use Form 1139, Corporation Application for Tentative Refund, to apply for a "quick refund" of taxes from an overpayment of tax due to a claim of right adjustment under section 1341(b)(1), or the carryback of an NOL, a net capital loss, or an unused general business credit.
+Corporations (other than S corporations) can use Form 1139, Corporation Application for Tentative Refund, to apply for a "quick refund" of taxes from an overpayment of tax due to a claim of right adjustment under section 1341(b)(1); or the carryback of any NOL before 2018 (and after 2017 only the carryback of a farming loss or a loss of an insurance company, other than a life insurance company); the carryback of a net capital loss; or the carryback of an unused general business credit.

 Generally, you must file a separate Form 843 for each tax period or fee year or type of tax or fee.
 There are exceptions for certain claims.
 See the instructions for line 5.

 Generally, you must file a claim for a credit or refund within 3 years from the date you filed your original return or 2 years from the date you paid the tax, whichever is later.
 If you do not file a claim within this period, you may no longer be entitled to a credit or refund.
 See Pub.
 556, Examination of Returns, Appeal Rights, and Claims for Refund, for more information.
-But note below the instructions for when to file a request for abatement or refund of a penalty or an addition to tax as a result of erroneous written advice.
+But see Requesting Abatement or Refund of a Penalty or Addition to Tax as a Result of Written Advice, later, for when to file a request for abatement or refund of a penalty or an addition to tax as a result of erroneous written advice.

 You can file Form 843 or your authorized representative can file it for you.
 If your authorized representative files Form 843, the original or copy of Form 2848, Power of Attorney and Declaration of Representative, must be attached.
 You must sign Form 2848 and authorize the representative to act on your behalf for the purposes of the request.
 See the Instructions for Form 2848 for more information.